440 Huntington Avenue

 Boston, MA 02115

-Matthew is a PhD student studying computer science at Northeastern University’s College of Computer and Information Science, advised by Professors Cristina Nita-Rotaru and Alina Oprea.
+Matthew is a PhD student studying computer science at Northeastern University’s Khoury College of Computer Sciences, advised by Professors Cristina Nita-Rotaru and Alina Oprea.
 The Portland, Oregon native is a graduate of the University of Oregon, where he received his Bachelor of Science.
-Matthew’s research area is in adversarial machine learning and applying machine learning to security problems.
+Matthew’s research is broadly at the intersection of security, privacy, and machine learning.
 He is a member of the Network and Distributed Systems Security group.
-Matthew’s research interests involves security and privacy, among others.

 What are the specifics of your graduate education (thus far)?

-I am doing my PhD at CCIS, under the supervision of Professors Cristina Nita-Rotaru and Alina Oprea.
+I am doing my PhD at Khoury, under the supervision of Professors Cristina Nita-Rotaru and Alina Oprea.

 What are your research interests?